MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/set-up-upstream-sources.md

 # Configure upstream sources

-Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public feeds (e.g. npmjs.com and nuget.org) and authenticated feeds (i.e. other Azure DevOps Services feeds in your organization or Azure Active Directory (AAD) tenant).
+Upstream sources enable you to use a single feed to store both the packages you produce and the packages you consume from "remote feeds": both public feeds (e.g. npmjs.com and NuGet.org) and authenticated feeds (i.e. other Azure DevOps Services feeds in your organization or Azure Active Directory (Azure AD) tenant).
 Once you've enabled an upstream source, any user connected to your feed can install a package from the remote feed, and your feed will save a copy.

 For more in-depth information on the concepts and best practices regarding upstream sources, check out the [upstream sources concepts documentation](../concepts/upstream-sources.md).